Part 8: Things Boys Got In Trouble For in the Early 1900s

 Back to Riley's notes.
 I've curated the entries because he mentions some things in separate pages that inform and keep a better timeline.
 Also, his historical notes are vast so I've cut some for time's sake, and I'll make my interruptions in bold print to be clear.
 In the last blog entry, we discussed how things went downhill for him, and I wondered if it had anything to do with cracking his head on the pavement at around age 11.

-He writes about important events (I've curated the list, it's detail and scope would keep me typing into my golden years) in history in 1927:
+He writes about important events (I've curated the list, it's detail and scope would keep me typing into my golden years) in history in 1927, his words in Italics and bold:

 America experienced a RED SCARE-- one of many since the Russian Revolution.
 Sacco and Vanzetti were arrested, charged with, tried for, and convicted of murder.
 They were sentenced to death.
 The radical and liberal press here and abroad denounced American justice.
 Gov. Fuller and a Board of Review were adamant, and both men were electrocuted on AUGUST 23.
 Place: Massachusetts.
 Crime: Murder of a South Braintree paymaster.